 - Setup the SSL connections with the Microsoft Skype for Business Active Directory and MS-SQL servers: These connections are secured using Third-party certificates.
-See - Setup the RADIUS server connection.
-This connection is secured by a RADIUS secret password and other RADIUS parameters: Refer to Step 2: Defining OVOC Users on page 10 for setting up user authentication and to the Northbound Integration Guide for setting up the RADIUS client and server. - Data Analytics API: If you have purchased a license to use the Data Analytics API from Northbound Interfaces, see Data Analytics API on page 46
+See Microsoft Connections on page 45 - OVOC Floating License Server (see OVOC and Floating License Service Connections on page 46) - Setup the RADIUS server connection.
+This connection is secured by a RADIUS secret password and other RADIUS parameters: Refer to Step 2: Managing OVOC Users on page 10 for setting up user authentication and to the Northbound Integration Guide for setting up the RADIUS client and server. - Data Analytics API: If you have purchased a license to use the Data Analytics API from Northbound Interfaces, see Data Analytics API on page 60